 All applications that are considered for funding will be subject to a programmatic review.
 The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and priority area review.
-OVW reserves the right to deduct points from applications for the following reasons:
+OVW reserves the right to give special consideration to applications fully addressing OVW priority areas and to deduct points from applications for the following reasons:

-- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 25 points). - 2.
+- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 10 points). - 2.
 Out-of-scope and unallowable activities (deduct up to 25 points). - 3.
 Past performance (deduct up to 25 points). - 4.
 Formatting and Technical Requirements (deduct up to 5 points).